Skip to Main Content

 Planning a Visit

 Capers + Olives is located at 2933 Colby Ave, Everett, WA 98201, a central address reachable by car or on foot from much of downtown Everett.
-Current hours, booking availability, and pricing are not confirmed in our database at the time of publication; prospective diners should verify directly before visiting.
-For current hours and reservation policy, checking Google Maps or the venue's current online presence is the most reliable approach.
+Current hours and reservations should be confirmed directly before visiting.
 The Colby Avenue corridor offers reasonable parking options for those arriving by car, and the location sits within Everett's walkable urban grid.
-Readers planning a broader Everett dining itinerary will find the full Everett restaurants guide a useful frame for how this kitchen fits alongside the city's wider options.

 A Pricing-First Comparison